arjunmehta/node-ansi-state/README.md

 Sometimes you need to keep the track of multiple ANSI style states, though you may not know what they are.
 This module provides:

 - **Full ANSI style code support, including: foreground & background colour (xterm colours included!), intensity, italic, underline, blink, polarity, conceal, strikethrough, font, framed and overlined styles.**
-- **The ability to check all the state style attributes listed above**
+- **The ability to check all the state style attributes listed above.**
 - **A streamable interface (pipe or write to update).**
 - **The ability to create multiple instances to save multiple style states.**
 - **Restore any state instance at any time.**